ruyiyao/ruyiyao.github.io/_pages/about.md

 I am a Ph.D. candidate in the School of Computer Science at Fudan University, advised by [Prof. Yang Xu](https://yangxu.info/).
 My research focuses on networked systems, with an emphasis on software-defined networking, programmable data planes, and network performance optimization.
 From July 2024 to July 2025, I was a visiting researcher at the National University of Singapore, collaborating with Prof. Chan Mun Choon.
 I am nearing completion of my Ph.D. studies and am actively seeking job opportunities.

 I have contributed to the research community through program committee and reviewing service.
 I served on the CoNEXT 2025 Shadow Technical Program Committee and the SIGCOMM 2024 Artifact Evaluation Program Committee.
 I received a SIGCOMM 2024 travel grant and volunteered at SIGCOMM 2024, APNet 2024, and APNet 2025.
-In addition, I have acted as a reviewer for several conferences and journals, including INFOCOM, ICNP, IWQoS, and JNCA.
+In addition, I have acted as a reviewer for several conferences and journals, including INFOCOM, ICNP, CoNEXT, IWQoS, and JNCA.

 Research Interests